shigeyf/akamai-edgeworkers-response-transform-template/README.md

 * Maximum body size for responses from an EdgeWorkers function to a client browser
     - 2048 characters if you use request.respondWith() in the onClientRequest or onClientResponse event handler.

-With considering this limitations, using 'stream' is often a realistic option in an EdgeWorkers application for your Response Orchestration scenarios, but your 'stream' implementation sometimes may be getting bit complex when developing and/or debuging your codes.
+With considering this limitations, using 'stream' is often a realistic option in an EdgeWorkers application for your Response Orchestration scenarios, but your 'stream' implementation sometimes may be getting bit complex when developing and/or debugging your codes.
 EdgeWorkers supports to [enable JavaScript logging](https://techdocs.akamai.com/edgeworkers/docs/enable-javascript-logging), but the maximum log size per event handler is 1024 bytes and your log contents will be truncated if the log contents exceed 1024 bytes, and so it would be difficult to do debugging and testing even with enabling logging.

 It would be better for your project to consider if/how you can develop and debug your EdgeWorkers app on your local computer.
 Thus, here is a sample template project for your EdgeWorkers Response Stream Transforming application.